PRIEYAN/Herbal-Doc/INGREDIENT_SEARCH_README.md

-# Herbal Doc AI - Ingredient Search Feature
+# Herbal Doc AI - E-commerce Product Search Feature

 ## Overview

-The Herbal Doc AI app now includes a new feature that allows users to find nearby shops selling herbal ingredients.
-When the AI suggests remedies containing ingredients like "honey", "ginger", "turmeric", etc., these ingredients become clickable and open a map showing nearby shops.
+The Herbal Doc AI app now includes a new feature that allows users to find products containing herbal ingredients on popular e-commerce platforms.
+When the AI suggests remedies containing ingredients like "honey", "ginger", "turmeric", etc., these ingredients become clickable and open a product search screen showing items from Amazon and Flipkart.

 ## Features